bdowns4/MethylationOutlierDetector/README.md

 ```
 unzip the file
-place the script file "Methylation_Outlier_Detector.sh" in a new folder with the two dataset files labeled as “Case” and “Control”.
+place the script file "MethylationOutlierDetector.sh" in a new folder with the two dataset files labeled as “Case” and “Control”.
 In the Terminal window, set this directory as the current directory.

 ```